Dr. Shirley's History Pages

 46 BC

-Julius Caesar appointed Dictator of Rome
+Julius Caesar was appointed Dictator of Rome

 The Julian Calendar - leap years introduced